salykova/HipKittens/analysis/baselines/README.md

 This README describes the baseline kernels we use from third party libraries at the time of this work (October 2025).
 We benchmarked all kernels using 500 warmup and 100 repeat iterations.

+**Warning:** Many software packages are under continuous development.
+We provide instructions as of 11/09/2025.

 ### Composable kernel

 **Attention**